Showing posts sorted by relevance for query Cracker. Sort by date Show all posts

 Barely out the door, already he’s missed.
 Comparing himself to a spaceship's booster rockets falling back to Earth after their usefulness ended was a nice touch but not un-noticed in Mr Johnson's valedictory address was his allusion to the Roman dictator Cincinnatus (circa 519–circa 430 BC) who, after a brief rule, retired to his farm only later to return to solve a crisis no one else could master.
 It's worth noting too that booster rockets, fished from the water after "splashing down invisibly in some remote and obscure corner of the Pacific" are now designed to be returned to the shop to be refurbished, refueled and re-fitted for re-launch.

 Although he has a lifetime's history of carelessness in such matters, on this occasion, one suspects Mr Johnson chose his words with rare care and nobody would deny he has a way with words.
-Mixing his classical allusions with quotes from pop culture lent his speeches a vividness often lacking in politics and his farewell phrase uttered in PMQs (prime-minister's questions) in the House of Commons was borrowed from the second Terminator movie: "Hasta la vista baby! (see you later!)"
-It was going down with guns blazing but what was probably on his mind was the punchier phrase made famous in the first film: "I'll be back!"
+Mixing his classical allusions with quotes from pop culture lent his speeches a vividness often lacking in politics and his farewell phrase uttered in PMQs (prime-minister's questions) in the House of Commons was borrowed from the movie Terminator 2: Judgment Day (1991): "Hasta la vista baby! (see you later!)"
+It was going down with guns blazing but what was probably on his mind was the punchier phrase made famous in the original (Terminator (1984)): "I'll be back!"

 Soda